Iotic-Labs/py-ubjson/README.md

 - The **No-Op** type is not supported.
 (This should arguably be a protocol-level rather than serialisation-level option.)
 - Strongly-typed containers are only supported by the decoder (apart from for **bytes**/**bytearray**).
 - Encoder/decoder extensions are not supported at this time.
-- cython optimizations could be improved
+- cython optimizations could be improved.

 # Why?